 While ‘Address Line 2’ may seem like an insignificant aspect of an e-commerce design or overall form design, we have observed this form field to be the cause of bewilderment and uncertainty for users during both our checkout usability and mobile e-commerce research studies.

-Now, it should be noted that ‘Address line 2’ was never observed to be the direct cause of checkout abandonments during any test sessions.
+Now, it should be noted that the ‘Address line 2’ form field was never observed to be the direct cause of checkout abandonments during any test sessions.
 Poor ‘Address line 2’ designs did however contribute to a sub-par form filling experience during both studies, as the test subjects spent excessive time filling out forms or typed correct input in a wrong field, resulting in needless validation errors and warnings.

 Given how easy it is to design a user-friendly and unambiguous ‘Address line 2’ field, it’s worth taking a moment to fix it – it really is one of those low-hanging fruits in checkout and form design.
 In this article we’ll therefore go over 5 tips to get the ‘Address line 2’ right.